 Canada- a country in North America bordered by the contiguous United States of America to the south and Alaska to the north-west.
 Ottawa is the capital city.
 Covering a total area of 3,854,085 square miles, Canada is the second-largest country in the world.

 The major cities as shown in the Canada cities map include Edmonton, Vancouver, Victoria, Calgary, Windsor, Winnipeg, Oshawa, Toronto, Quebec, Montreal, Regina, Halifax, and Saskatoon.

-Capital of the province of Alberta, Edmonton is located on the North Saskatchewan River.
-It is home to the largest shopping and entertainment centre, the West Edmonton Mall.
-Edmonton is a cultural center and hosts many art and music festivals and cultural events all the year round.
+The capital of the province of Alberta, Edmonton is located on the North Saskatchewan River.
+It is home to the largest shopping and entertainment center, the West Edmonton Mall.
+Edmonton is a cultural center and hosts many art and music festivals and cultural events all year round.
 This has earned the city its nickname “The Festival City”.

-Home to over 2,615,060 people, Toronto is the most-populous city in Canada.
-The city boasts of having the tallest freestanding structure in the world, the CN Tower; it measures at a height of 553.33 meters.
+Home to over 2,794,356 people, Toronto is the most populous city in Canada.
+The city boasts of having the tallest freestanding structure in the world, the CN Tower; it measures a height of 553.33 meters.
 Toronto is an educational center with a number of colleges, universities, and other professional institutes.
 University of Toronto, York University, and Ryerson University are some of the premier schools of higher education in the city.

 The second-largest city in Canada, Montreal is an important commercial, financial, and industrial center.
-The city also serves as an important center for aerospace, pharmaceuticals, technology, design, culture, tourism, film and world affairs.
-It is well known for hosting a number of festivals such as the “Montreal Jazz Festival” and Montrael Canadian Grand Prix.
+The city also serves as an important center for aerospace, pharmaceuticals, technology, design, culture, tourism, film, and world affairs.
+It is well known for hosting a number of festivals such as the “Montreal Jazz Festival” and the Montreal Canadian Grand Prix.